meghomita/meghomita.github.io/cv.md

 Access my full CV [here](http://www.meghomita.com/CVLatest.pdf).

 <h2>Overview</h2>
-I am an earth science researcher with specialization in structural geology and geological mapping.
+<p>I am an earth science researcher with specialization in structural geology and geological mapping.
 Over the years, I have led and developed several projects from initial ideation, dataset integration and analysis to final completion, accompanied by peer-reviewed publications and technical reports.
-I am interested in roles that allow me to bring my extensive multi-disciplinary research expertise to applied geoscience projects.<br>
+I am interested in roles that allow me to bring my extensive multi-disciplinary research expertise to applied geoscience projects.</p>

 <ul>
   <li>10+ years of research experience across multiple sub-disciplines in Earth Sciences.</li>